LiAiUSC/LiAiUSC.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
-I have authored 33 papers, of which 24 are journal articles (16 as first/corresponding authors) and 9 are conference papers.
+I have authored 33 papers, of which 24 are journal articles (16 as the first/corresponding author) and 9 are conference papers.
 The data and codes which are not publicly released might be available upon request.

 In Preparation
 ------